frab/frab/README.md

 There should be plenty of tutorials online on how to install, deploy and setup these.

-Basically, to get started  you need to:
+Basically, to get started you need git, ruby (>= 1.9.2) and bundler and follow these steps:

 1) Clone the repository